JudeTe/ptt-image-crawler/README.md

 ## Usage
 ```
-crawler.py [-h] [-b nba] [-pages 10] []
+crawler.py [-h] [-b nba] [--pages 10] [--path C://] [--dir nba] [-t 10] [-p 4]
 ```

 optional arguments:
-  -h, --help            show the help message and exit -b nba, --board nba  specify the board you want to download (default: 'beauty') --pages 10  specify how many pages you want to download in the given board (default: 1) --path C://  specify the path for storing the file (default: './') --dir nba specify the directory name for storing the file (default: '{board name}') -t 10 --thread 10 specify how many threads to use for running the program. (default: 0) --process 4 specify how many processes to use for running the program. (default: 0)
+  -h, --help            show the help message and exit
+  -b nba, --board nba  specify the board you want to download (default: 'beauty')
+  --pages 10  specify how many pages you want to download in the given board (default: 1)
+  --path C://  specify the path for storing the file (default: './')
+  --dir nba specify the directory name for storing the file (default: '{board name}')
+  -t 10 --thread 10 specify how many threads to use for running the program. (default: 0)
+  --process 4 specify how many processes to use for running the program. (default: 0)

 Custom arguments example:
 ```
-python crawler.py --board nba --pages 10 --path ./ --dir nba --process 10
+python crawler.py -b nba --pages 10 --path C:// --dir nba -t 10
 ```

 * P.S.
 If the number of processes and threads is not specified, the default is to use the number of cores in the current system as the number of processes to be used.